spenserblack/markov/README.md

 ## Binary Usage

-The binary takes a filename which should point to a file containing tokens that should be fed to the chain separated by newlines (see the [example input files]).
+The binary takes a filename which should point to a file containing tokens that should be fed to the chain separated by newlines.

 ```bash
 # print help